bmc0/dsp/README.md

 	gradually takes effect.
 This allows fine-tuning of the overall front/rear balance while still allowing full level from the surrounds when needed.
 The default levels are -3dB and 0dB, respectively.

+	The surround outputs should be delayed or otherwise decorrelated from the fronts using the `delay` and/or `decorrelate` effects.
+Delays in the range of 15-25ms tend to work well.

 	Options are given as a comma-separated list.
 Recognized options are: